neoforged/ModDevGradle/BREAKING_CHANGES.md

 please refer to the changelog, which can be found on the [project page](https://projects.neoforged.net/neoforged/moddevgradle).

 ## ModDevGradle 2
-MDG 2 received a few breaking changes that should not affect most users.
+The breaking changes in this major version should not affect most projects.
 Nonetheless, every single breaking change is documented here, along with a suggested fix.

 - Changes to access transformer and interface injection data publishing.